Far-field radiation of bulk, edge and corner eigenmodes from a finite 2D Su-Schrieffer-Heeger plasmonic lattice: Dispersion by periodic and finite multipartite arrays of plasmonic nanoparticles

 However, as the size of the array grows, the bulk eigenmodes will tend to the ones of the infinite array, so we could attempt to calculate effective bands of the finite array.
 The most popular way to calculate effective dispersion bands in systems with broken periodicity (disorder, defects...) is the supercell method \cite{, popescu_extracting_2012,kim_cdpds_2023}, where a larger ancillary unit cell is considered to recover the periodicity of the lattice.

 Nevertheless, long-range interactions in our system involve calculating infinite lattice sums \cite{beutel_unified_2023}, and for large unit cells this approach would be computationally exhaustive and so we take a different approach.
 Instead, we analyze the real space eigenmodes of the finite array to infer the dependence on $\textbf{q}$.
-After classifying each eigenmode $\textbf{P}_i$, where $i$ is the index of the eigenmode, by their spatial symmetries within a single unit cell and their localization in real space (bulk, edge and corner states), we obtain the $n$-th effective dispersion band for a finite array is \cite{buendia_long-range_2024}:
+After classifying each eigenmode $\textbf{P}_i$, where $i$ is the index of the eigenmode, by their spatial symmetries within a single unit cell and the localization of the maximum in real space (in bulk, edge or corner sites), we obtain the $n$-th effective dispersion band for a finite array is \cite{buendia_long-range_2024}:

 where ${i_s}$ is the group of eigenmodes with a certain symmetry and $\textbf{P}_{\textbf{q},i}$ is:

 As we see, this sum resembles a Fourier transform.
 As the size of the finite array grows, the bulk modes are extended in real space, and this will lead to confinement in $q$-space, with a narrow peak for a certain $q$ value.
 The edge states however, are only extended in 1D, so they will only have an effective crystalline momentum in one of the directions.
 Finally, the corner states are highly localized in space, as they are quasi-0D modes.
 Their confinement in real space will lead to delocalization in $q$-space and to flat $\omega_{s}(q)$ bands.